Best Health Insurance Company in India

 Step 1: Measure Your Weight

 To get an accurate BMI, start by measuring your weight in kilograms (kg).
+This is a key part of how to check your BMI accurately.
 Use a reliable digital or analogue scale, preferably in the morning before eating or drinking, as weight can fluctuate throughout the day.

 How to Measure: